 The fact that we now have a kitten and a one-year-old cat again also helped with the decision to ad only a few elements to our tree this year.
 Although our little guy hasn’t been as bad as I expected with our tree.
 He rather messes with the wrapped gifts than the ornaments.

 For the blog hop, we were asked to name the style of the tree which was hard for me.
 I decided to name it:

 Modern European Eclectic Christmas Tree

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.

 Let me explain.
 The decor on the tree and the other tree in that same room go back to my childhood and the way my mom used to decorate which I also explained in Monday’s post.
 I am from Germany and the trees I grew up with were often decorated the way they used to decorate hundreds of years ago.
 I’m talking about things you can find outside.
 I had originally really wanted to make a garland out of nuts in their shell but then I honestly was too lazy.
 I said I wanted to simplify things and drilling holes into hundreds of nuts doesn’t sound simple.
 On top of that, nuts aren’t cheap and a garland for such a large tree would have been pretty expensive.

 So I sent my husband out to find some pinecones nearby and he delivered.
 I believe that untrimmed natural trees should have garlands on them to swag from one branch to the next.
 I decided to make that garland out of twine, white cardboard stars I had made a previous year, and the mentioned pinecones.

 It’s a simple look that I love in combination with our fireplace decor this year.

-The most time consuming decor on the tree are the lights because I wrapped every single branch in a light strand and the photos don’t do it justice what it looks like when lite.
-It really would have been enough to just have light on the tree.
+The most time-consuming decor on the tree is the lights because I wrapped every single branch in a light strand and the photos don’t do justice to what it looks like when lit.
+It really would have been enough to just have lights on the tree.